UniBwM-IFS-AILab/REAP/README.md

 ![image](https://user-images.githubusercontent.com/92592126/235185659-75937f07-1976-4b61-9ffa-43ad95e4c472.png)

+This repository contains installation information for the REAP framework as described in (link to publication here).
+A video is also available on youtube to provide an overview of the REAP-framework: https://www.youtube.com/watch?v=QtMjnMD5zzE
 To cite **REAP**, please use the following reference: <br />
 Oliver Kraus, Lucas Mair, Jane Jean Kiam.
 "REAP: A Flexible Real-World Simulation Framework for AI-Planning of UAVs".
 In: ICAPS 2023 System Demonstrations.<br />
 ```